lohithchittineni/lohithchittineni.github.io/teaching.md

 ---
 ### ECE UTA @ Purdue

-I am currently for an ECE UTA for _Python for Data Science_ ECE 20875.
+I am currently an ECE UTA for _Python for Data Science_ ECE 20875.
 This class focuses on intro Python programming and learning more about data science fundamentals.
 I am responsible for providing support and helping students solve problems and answer questions they have on hw and projects.

 I've been a TA for the intro to C Programming class CS159.
 For this class my main responsibilities include proctoring a weekly lab section where students work in small lab groups to complete a